 Founder and Chairperson of a private school in her community, President of her own company Adventure Dynamics Inc., the first North American woman to summit Mount Everest, a professional mountaineer and a mother of two sons - Sharon is leading a life rich with risk, challenge and change.

-Sharon’s memoir, Rising, is part mountain adventure story, part meditation on finding and sustaining passion and purpose.
-Mark your calendar for the scheduled release September, 2019 (Douglas McIntyre).
+Sharon’s memoir, Rising - is part mountain adventure story, part meditation on finding and sustaining passion and purpose.
+Get your copy now, scheduled release date September, 2019 (Douglas McIntyre).